UnderscoreOfficial/Email-Alias-Generator-Extension/README.md

-# Email Alias Generator Extension
+# EAG: Email Alias Generator Extension

 An extension for use with a catch all email service / inbox.
 This provides a quick way to make email alias addresses with flexibility of the generated alias while not being tied down to any specific platform or service.